zahiruldu/global.hackathon/Teams/Hurricane/ABOUT.md

 # Hurricane

-We are bunch of CrAzY developers.
+We are a bunch of student who are following a BEng Software Engineering degree course.
+We always are looking for new technologies and new ways to find solutions for real world problems.

 ## About Us